veradec/Shinjitsu-Stories/A Simping Hedgehog.md

 “Ok, then.
 Bye.”
 “Hey, hey, hey, wait, wait, wait.
 Please, don’t hang up.”
 “ Why?”
-“ Please, don’t refuse.
+“Please, don’t refuse.
 You have to do something very important to me.
 I’m stuck in a very serious situation.”
 See.
 I told you all.
 Why do these people act so dumb?
-He could’ve
-spoken casually, then, may be after a day or two, he could’ve asked for
-my help.
-Just see that sugar rush to seek help shamelessly after 5 years
-of no contact, and leaving you unanswered.
-I told you, that it’s a bluff
-that he called me only to apologise.
+He could’ve spoken casually, then, may be after a day or two, he could’ve asked for my help.
+Just see that sugar rush to seek help shamelessly after 5 years of no contact, and leaving you unanswered.
+I told you, that it’s a bluff that he called me only to apologise.
 How amateur way of lying!
-How
-pathetic he is!
+How pathetic he is!
-I really don’t want to confront him for lying, because I’ll really die of
-cringe, listening to the disturbingly dumb reasoning that his brain cooks
-up , to destroy the blissful afterglow of a heavenly session.
+I really don’t want to confront him for lying, because I’ll really die of cringe, listening to the disturbingly dumb reasoning that his brain cooks  up, to destroy the blissful afterglow of a heavenly session.
-“ Are you busy?
+“Are you busy?
 Like, I called you 54 times.
 You didn’t answer.”
-From where on earth, did he add those 2 extra times he never called?
-Why am I even listening to him?
-Do I feel that much longing for all those
-ghastly stick figures from my past to show up again in my life?
-Am I that
+From where on earth, did he add those 2 extra times he never called?Why am I even listening to him?
+Do I feel that much longing for all those ghastly stick figures from my past to show up again in my life?
+Am I that lonely, now?
-lonely, now?
-“ Yes.
+“Yes.
 I was recording.”
 Hasn’t he just said that he stuck his ass in serious situation?
-Why does
-he speak about me, now?
+Why does he speak about me, now?
-“ Oh, great!”
+“Oh, great!”
-Does he even know what I was recording 2 hours ago, when he called
-for the first time?
+Does he even know what I was recording 2 hours ago, when he called for the first time?
-“ What’s the matter, Rohit?
+“What’s the matter, Rohit?
 Why did you call me?”
 For respecting your intelligence’s sake at least, he shouldn’t say that he
 called me to apologise.
 “To apologise to you.”
 “Ok.
 Then, bye.”
 I cut the call.
 He calls again, shamelessly.
 “ What’s the problem?
 Why do you cut the call?
 Please, speak to me.”
 I never pleaded anyone like him, not even to any of the girls who left me.
 If I had done, forget about their re-entry into my life, I’d be sitting in a
 police station for harassment case.
 “ Asshole!
 You’re the one with problem.
 You called me for help.
 Cut